tigera-solutions/cc-eks-egress-gw/modules/module-5-test-environment.md

    ![egress-gateway-v0 0 2-test host](https://user-images.githubusercontent.com/104035488/205452170-92a6fc52-1fcb-44ab-86ca-8d35221cd7e0.png)

-   Retrive the public and private ip address of the test host, so you can connect to it in a future module.
+   Retrive the public and private IP addresses of the test host, so you can connect to it in a future module.

    ```bash
    HOSTIPADDRESS=$(aws ec2 describe-instances \